Brightspace/brightspace-integration/oslo/docs/oslo-docs.md

 - Add `resolveOverridesFunc()` to `getLocalizeResources`
 - return `getLocalizeOverrideResources()` inside `if` block
-- return `getLocalizeOverrideResources()` inside at end of function **Important:** This will need to be done for each unique collection name you wish to have.
+- return `getLocalizeOverrideResources()` inside at end of function

+**Important:** These steps will need to be done for each unique collection name you wish to have.
 (Each serge object will result in a new collection name)

 ### Example modifications to create an OSLO mixin